forgefed/forgefed/README.md

 Git was created as a distributed version control system (VCS), in contrast to the VCS systems that were most widely used at the time, which denote one replica as the canonical upstream master source.
 Existing project hosting websites soon began supporting git and some new ones sprung up as well; but even the new ones were modelled upon the traditional "hub" paradigm; with a single canonical upstream replica and all other replicas implicitly and permantly relegated as "forks".
 This type of website well serves the traditional purpose of facilitating collaboration and end-user participation; but not at all, in the decentralized spirit of Git.

 Indeed, it is usually the case, even with Git, that one replica will be designated as the canonical upstream; so this retro-fitting of Git upon the tradition hub model is not often contested.
-Philisphically speaking though, this has the, often undesirable, effect of casting all software projects and development teams as hierarchical in nature, antithetical to truly open project "structures" such as adhocracy.
+Philisphically speaking though, this has the consequence of casting all software projects and development teams as hierarchical in nature; which is often undesirable, as it is antithetical to truly open project "structures" such as adhocracy.

-Furthermore, the centralized infrastructure, which, in nearly all current instances, is operated by a commercial entity and contingent on it's profitability, is a liability to anyone depending on it for the long-term.
-Remeber Google Code?
+Furthermore, the centralized infrastructure, which in nearly all current public instances, is operated by a commercial third-party and contingent on it's profitability, is a liability to anyone relying on it for their long-term infrastructure.
+Remember Google Code?

-The goal of this project is to support the familiar collaborative features of the centralized web hosts with a decentralized design that, like Git itself, does not rely on a central host and can be self-hosted by anyone; with all such independent peers cooperating to form a larger logical network.
-Also, becasue this system is intended to be operated by anyone on their personal computers, ultra efficiency and security are also high-priority goals.
+The goal of this project is to support the familiar collaborative features of the centralized web hosts with a decentralized design that, like Git itself, does not rely on a central host and can be self-hosted by anyone; with all such independent peers cooperating to form a larger logical network of inter-operable services.
+Also, becasue this system is intended to be operated by anyone, even on modest hardware such as their personal computers, ultra efficiency and security are also high-priority goals.
 For example, no long-running processes will be allowed; instead, all Git operations will be fully preemptible to prevent the "slow loris" bottle-necks; which are a serious limitation and security issue for existing self-hosted solutions such as Gogs, the system that NotABug is currently using.

 Design Goals